tanghao-xiaomi/docs/en/quickstart/emulator/Debugging_Vela_with_Vela_Emulator.md

 Reading symbols from nuttx/nuttx...
 ```

-You need to create a remote connection, so that the host’s GDB will be connected to the GDB Server of Emulator.
+You need to create a remote connection to connect the host GDB to the emulator's GDB Server.

-Once connected, debugging can be done in a simulated environment, just like how other applications are debugged.
+After connecting, you can debug in the emulated environment just as you would with any other application.

 ```bash
 (gdb) target remote localhost:1234